 The Best Running Socks for Men

-What is the best pair of running socks for hammering out some miles on the roads or trails?
-We put eight of the best and most popular running-specific socks available on the market today through rigorous testing and months of running.
-We ran in these socks on roads and trails for months before evaluating them for five important characteristics: Comfort, Fit, Wicking Ability, Padding, and Slip Prevention.
+What is the best pair of running socks for hammering out miles on roads or trails?
+We put eight of the best, most popular running-specific socks on the market through rigorous testing and months of running.
+We ran on roads and trails week after week before evaluating them for five important characteristics: Comfort, Fit, Wicking Ability, Padding, and Slip Prevention.
 After exhaustive testing and evaluation, we feel confident in showcasing our award winners.
 Read on to find out which contenders helped us run our best.

 Read the full review below >

 |Displaying 1 - 5 of 8||<< Previous | View All | Next >>|

 Best Overall Running Sock

 The Thorlo Experia XCCU was the best overall running sock, delivering in nearly every category we tested.
 With its small size ranges (our tester was for size 10.5-11.5), this sock is made to fit more precisely than others whose range stretches up to three sizes.
 The padding cushioned all of the wear points on our feet, from the toes to the forefoot to the sides and the heel, while perfectly transitioning to thin, stretchy, breathable fabric everywhere padding was not needed.
 This design gave optimal cushioning, while still allowing for wicking and breathing.
 It scored near the top of every category, making it the highest rated sock in our review.
 It featured more targeted padding and wicked away moisture better than either the Balega Hidden Comfort or the Darn Tough Coolmax Vertex Tab No Show Ultra-light Cushion, and was more comfortable than the DryMax Running Mini Crew.
 We encourage you to check out the Thorlo Experia XCCU.
 If you're looking for a slightly longer sock, check out the ankle-length Experia XCMU or the crew-length Experia XCXU.

 Perfectly placed padding